Welcome to today's edition of the Rush 24-7 podcast.

 It's not the point.

-I'm gonna call you Chris Matthews if you keep talking.
+I'm going to call you Chris Matthews if you keep talking.

 Have a great summer out there.

-It's open line Friday Rush Limbaugh on the cutting edge of societal evolution, wrapping up another brilliant week of broadcast excellence from the EIB Southern Command to Columbus, Ohio.
+It's Open Line Friday, Rush Limbaugh on the cutting edge of societal evolution, wrapping up another brilliant week of broadcast excellence from the EIB Southern Command at Columbus, Ohio.

 This is Guy.